anagrambuild/mobile-pwa-with-passkey-wallet/README.md

 CLERK_SECRET_KEY=YOUR_SECRET_KEY_HERE
 ```

-Enable and configure the types of web2 authentication you'd like to use within Clerk (e.g. Twitter, Discord, Phone Number, or just plain username)
+Enable and configure the types of web2 authentication you'd like to use within Clerk (e.g. Twitter, Discord, Phone Number, or just plain username).
+If you don't want to use Clerk, you can roll your own auth, or use something like next-auth.

 #### Web3 (Viem/Wagmi codegen)